SimenCodes/heads-up/README.md

 ## Common issues ##
 #### If no popups appear: ####
-*The universal problemsolver list, fixes 90% of support requests*
+*The universal problemsolver list*
+- Did you remember to enable the service by pressing the "Enable/disable" button and then setting Heads-up to ON in the next screen?
 - Make sure the service actually is running.
 Does it show up under System Settings > Apps > Running?
 - If not, reboot the phone.
 Does that help?
 - [4.2 and earlier] Do you have any other accessibility services running?
 Some other services, like Pushbullet, blocks Heads-up from reading notifications.